 These high-level criteria are supplemented by more detailed evaluation criteria designed for each strand of the investment programme to ensure a consistent and transparent approach.
-Once the strategy has been approved these more detailed evaluation criteria will be approved by Gateway Group which will ensure that the bidding/evaluation process considers:
+Once the strategy has been approved these more detailed evaluation criteria will be approved by Capital Gateway Group which will ensure that the bidding/evaluation process considers:

-- Whether the preferred option/approach is the best one for environmental sustainability, even where environmental sustainability is not a big issue, and comment and filter schemes accordingly; - The clarity over the measurable benefits to be delivered and how these will be assessed both during construction and when the asset is operational; - The alignment/incorporation of any financial benefits into the Medium Term Financial Strategy; and - The deliverability of the scheme within the proposed timeframe both in terms of the scheme itself and the overall capacity to deliver the capital programme.
+- Whether the preferred option/approach is the best one for environmental sustainability, even where environmental sustainability is not a big issue, and comment and filter schemes accordingly; - The clarity over the measurable benefits to be delivered and how these will be assessed both during construction and when the asset is operational; - The alignment/incorporation of any financial benefits into the Medium Term Financial Strategy; and - The deliverability of the scheme within the proposed timeframe both in terms of the scheme itself and the overall capacity to deliver the capital programme. - Comparison to the level of the remaining unallocated investment fund to understand what is the optimum investment given limited resources available.